SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 * SSL Certificate: ".crt" or ".cert"
 * Apama license file: “.xml”

 >**Important**: Do not rename the license file received from Cumulocity support.
-Renaming the license file causes failure of post installation.
+Renaming the license file causes failure of the post-installation process.

 ### Configuring the Edge server